The BA Amex Premium Plus

 - Hotel accommodation: The Avios website has an extensive selection of hotels which can be booked using Avios points.
 The value varies depending on the brand, however if we take a look at the Regina Baglioni in Rome, if we were to book using Avios it would require 57,550 verses £316.50 if booked by cash.
 That values an Avios point at 0.55p.

 - Wine, beer, spirits: A bottle of Kew Organic Gin would require 7,000 Avios points and could be purchased from Amazon at £20.69 (as seen here).
 This would provide poor value at 0.3p per Avios point.

 - Experience days: A trip to the Tower of London would usually cost £22.70 if booked online.
 Adult passes are available at 4,500 Avios points, equating to 0.5p per Avios point.

 - Car hire: Car hire represents reasonable value for money.
 A small car next week would break back to about 0.55p per Avios.

 As previously mentioned, I believe that the most efficient use of Avios points is for flights.
 Take a look at my review covering the value of Avios points found here, where Avios points can be worth anywhere between 0.8-1.5p per point – a significant increase on any of the options above.
 You may also find some of the tips within the article useful to make your Avios points go further and avoid high airline taxes.
 Worth considering once you’ve earned a considerable number of Avios with the BA Premium Plus credit card.

 BA American Express Premium Plus Summary

 I hope you’ve found the British Airways American Express Premium Plus card review useful and as always please do comment if you have any queries.
-Please do share this post if you think friends would be interested.
+Please share this post if you think friends would be interested.

-A link to the application form for the BA Premium Plus Amex Card can be found here.
+A link to the application form for the BA Premium Plus Amex card can be found here.